 “It appears that Defendants’ scheme pervades the entire Bronstein Portfolio,” the complaint reads, “and that the most basic discovery will reveal Defendants’ widespread reliance on fraudulent, exaggerated and/or undocumented IAls.”

 Barry Rudofksy, the principal of Bronstein, did not immediately return a request seeking comment.
 A 2016 analysis of property records by The Real Deal found that Bronstein was the city’s 14th largest for-profit rental landlord.

-Although IAI costs must be reported to and approved by the state’s Homes and Community Renewal, the agency does not make sure every dollar in an improvement report is accounted for.
+Although IAI costs must be reported to the state’s Homes and Community Renewal, the agency does not make sure every dollar in an improvement report is accounted for.
 HCR’s Tenant Protection Unit, however, can and has performed audits of previously approved rent increases derived from IAIs.

 Apart from IAI issues, the plaintiffs allege that the landlord also failed to register some apartments as rent stabilized with HCR, including buildings that receive the J-51 tax abatement, which does not allow for unit deregulation.

 The lawsuit came together as the result of a research effort by the tenant advocacy group Housing Right Initiative, which is behind a slew of rent-stabilization suits against prominent landlords like Stellar Management and A&E Real Estate.

 Aaron Carr, the nonprofit group’s founder, quipped in a statement that Bronstein’s apartments all seem to be missing the luxury accessories that the steep rent increases would suggest.
 “Where is the butler?
 Where is the golden toilet seat?
 Where is the marble statue of an ancient Greek goddess?
 And, most importantly, where is our government?”
 Carr asked.